Turning your existing web app into a PWA

 It’s important to implement this by checking your browser’s developer tools ‘Application’ tab during all these steps, so you can understand a little better what each of them is actually doing.
 You’ll be able to see your service worker, the cache storage and the manifest.
 Once you are done, you can add the application to your home screen by clicking on ‘Add to home screen’ link on your application’s manifest inside the developer tools.

 As with any engineering solution, there are drawbacks too.
-PWAs don’t enable you to take full advantage of all the features you can have in a native mobile environment2.
+PWAs don’t enable you to take full advantage of all the features you can have in a native mobile environment.
 This means that it doesn’t provide a user interface with the best possible performance and responsiveness.
 If that’s what you are looking for, stick to frameworks that are specific to the mobile environment, like React Native.

 If you do opt into turning your web application into a PWA, with that simple setup you'll have a downloadable application that can be accessed in any tablet or smartphone and reach all of your mobile users with new amazing features!
 This setup only allows you to have the offline mode, but remember, there are many other configurations you can add to your service worker to make your app’s user experience even better, like push notifications and periodic background syncs.